Skip NavigationSkip to Primary Content

 Preparation & Timelines

-If you are interested in radioiodine after reading the attachment and you would like to continue the process, please email us at [email protected].
+If you are interested in radioiodine after reading the Client Information Packet and you would like to continue the process, please email us at [email protected] or fill out the questionnaire below.

 Our Questionnaire